 You know some of those habits you have?
 The ones you try to avoid because you know they’re bad for you?
 Good news — some of them aren’t actually bad at all.
-In fact, some of these habits are downright good for us.
+In fact, some of these habits are downright healthy.
 Of course, there will always be habits that you definitely need to avoid — smoking and skipping exercise, to name a few.
 But where does skipping breakfast stand on the bad habit rankings?
 Is it OK to sometimes chow down on chocolate?
 Read on to find out some good news about your bad habits.

 1. It’s OK to give in to your chocolate cravings